 Viscosity can go up, down or remain unchanged.
 The list of root causes that can alter a viscosity reading is quite extensive; hence the reason why viscosity has become such an information-rich measure of used oil condition.
 After all, when viscosity has not changed, you can rightly conclude that the many known viscosity-altering factors are probably not happening - a good thing for sure.

 What's not so good is when viscosity moves suddenly with no obvious explanation or warning.
 What does it mean and why did it occur?
-This column explores the many possible causes of downward-trending viscosity.
-Upward trends will be covered in an upcoming issue of the magazine.
+Let's explore the many possible causes of low viscosity.

 It's safe to say that viscosity will not change without a forcing event or condition that incites the change.
 The oil analysis community is aware of the usual suspect conditions or events, but some remain undiscovered or at least are not fully understood.
 When it comes to an abrupt loss of viscosity or a downward viscosity movement, the following are common contributing factors that we now know:

 Lubricant viscosity can be thinned or cut back by adding a low viscosity fluid or dissolved gas to the mix.
 This type of blending is often performed by formulators and blend plants to bring a high-viscosity oil into a target viscosity grade (ISO VG 46, for instance) of a branded product.

 In plant or field equipment, this could happen when a low viscosity lubricant is accidentally used as makeup fluid which drops viscosity through dilution.
 Also, when certain nonlubricants contaminate a fluid, a similar end result occurs.
 Examples of such contaminants include natural gas, solvents, diesel fuel, degreasers, process chemicals and refrigerants.